 On March 10, 2016, Mexico sought authorization to suspend concessions or other obligations under the covered agreements.
 The United States objected to Mexico's proposed level of suspension of concessions or other obligations on March 22, 2016, which referred the matter to arbitration pursuant to Article 22.6 of the DSU.
 The arbitrator held a meeting with the parties on October 25-26, 2016.
-The proceeding is ongoing.
+The arbitrator's award, circulated on April 25, 2017, found that the level of nullification and impairment suffered by Mexico as a result of the U.S. measure as it existed at the end of the RPT, was \$163.23 million per year.
+On May 22, 2017, Mexico requested and received authorization from the DSB to suspend concessions consistent with the arbitrator's award.
+Mexico has not, thus far, suspended concessions pursuant to this authorization.

 On March 22, 2016, NOAA promulgated an interim final rule amending the U.S. dolphin safe labeling measure, and, on April 11, 2016, the United States requested that the DSB establish a compliance panel to determine whether the U.S. dolphin-safe labeling provisions, as amended by the new final rule, are consistent with U.S. WTO obligations.
 The DSB referred the matter to the original panel at its meeting on May 9, 2016.
 On May 27, 2016, the compliance panel was composed, including a new chairperson, Mr. Stefan Johannesson, due to the unavailability of the original chairperson.
 On June 9, 2016, Mexico also requested the establishment of a compliance panel pursuant to Article 21.5 of the DSU.
 At its meeting on June 22, 2016, the DSB referred the matter to the same panel as the other compliance proceeding.
-The schedules of the two proceedings have been harmonized, and the United States and Mexico submitted written submissions in fall of 2016.
+The schedules of the two proceedings were harmonized.